 Early French trial – Chapuy

 In the vitamin D3/calcium treated group vs. placebo:1

 - The number of hip fractures was 43% lower (p=0.043)

 - The total number of nonvertebral fractures was 32% lower (p=0.015)

 Over the three-year study period from baseline:2

 - Moderately reduced bone loss measured in the femoral neck, spine and total body

 Recent 1 year intervention study – Hitz

-Following 1 year of treatment with calcium + vitamin D:3
+Following 1 year of treatment with calcium and vitamin D:3